cran-task-views/Hydrology/Hydrology.md

     and to obtain climatological summaries and grids from the results.
     Also functions to draw wind-roses and Walter&Lieth climate diagrams.

--   `r pkg("getMet")`: Functions for sourcing, formatting, and editing meteorological data for hydrologic models.

 -   `r pkg("htsr")`: Functions for the management and treatment of hydrology and meteorology time-series stored in a 'Sqlite' data base.